nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 ### Adding Other Compile Time Switches

-If you want to set additional compile-time switches for a build, the place to do this to add them to the `./configure` command.
-To see a list of supported ION compiler options, see explanation provided by:
+If you want to set additional compile-time switches for a build, the place to do this is to add them to the `./configure` command.
+To see a list of supported ION compiler options, see the explanation provided by:

 `./configure -h`

-By default, Bundle Protocol V7 will be built and installed, but BPv6 source code is still available in ION 4.1.3s.
-The BPv6 implementation is essentially the same as that of ION 3.7.4, with only critical bugs being updated going forward.
-All users need to switch to BPV7 for ION 4.1.4 or later.
+By default, Bundle Protocol V7 will be built and installed.
+Starting with ION 4.1.4-a.2, BPv6 has been removed from the codebase.
+All users must use BPv7 for ION 4.1.4 or later.

-To build BPv6 (ION 4.1.3s or earlier)

-`./configure --enable-bpv6`

 To build ION with enhanced watch character support, use the `--enable-ewchar` option.

+For minimal builds targeting resource-constrained environments, ION 4.1.4-b.1 introduces options to selectively disable optional convergence layer modules:

+- `--disable-dgr` - Disable the DGR (Datagram Retransmission) convergence layer
+- `--disable-bssp` - Disable the BSSP (Bundle Streaming Service Protocol) convergence layer

+These options can reduce the compiled size and runtime resource requirements when these specific convergence layers are not needed for your deployment.

 To introduce customized build flags, you can add them via the `./configure` in this manner: